IorioD/MTD-manager-console/README.md

 ![Alt text](img/Add_node.png "Add Node Form")

-the user can manage the node lifecycle (using add, edit and delete function).
+the user can manage the node lifecycle (using add, edit and delete functions).

 - In the `Deployment List` page